almeswe/alm/README.md

 ## Examples

-  Before starting to watch for code examples, i will say that the language has pretty easy C-like syntax.
+  Before you start watching for code examples, i will say that the language has pretty easy C-like syntax.

   * ### Hello world!